dojo/docs/developer/design/bootstrap.rst

 ==============

 The dojo loader is contained in the resource dojo/dojo.js.
 Although the loader includes several extensions, at its core it is simply a CommonJS AMD-compliant loader.
-When the loader is operating in a non-browser environment, it loads a single environment-dependent resource that provides machinery necessary for the loader to operate in that environment.
+The loader assumes the browser environment.
+When it is executed in a non-browser environment, it automatically detects the environment and then loads a single environment-dependent resource that provides machinery necessary for the loader to operate in that environment.
 These resources are located at dojo/_base/config<environment>.js; currently there are two such resources:

   * dojo/_base/configNode.js: contains machinery necessary to bootstrap into node.js